 after the carrying out of a Material Operation (Statutory) which either was pursuant to the Planning Permission or would have been pursuant to the Planning Permission but for non-compliance with any condition to the Planning Permission then no covenant or obligation in this Deed shall be enforced if or to the extent that it would constitute unauthorised or unlawful development to comply with that covenant or obligation by reason of such quashing or revocation or cessation of effect by operation of law or lapse of the Planning Permission.

-fetter of discretion
+FETTER OF DISCRETION

 Nothing contained or implied in this Deed shall fetter prejudice or otherwise affect the rights powers duties and obligations of the Council and the County Council in the exercise of any of their functions and the rights powers duties and obligations under any public and private statutes byelaws orders and regulations may be as fully and effectually exercised as if the Council and the County Council were not parties to this Deed.